Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 It’s more difficult to build relationships when working remotely.
 This is important if you want to move up the ranks.

 - Instantly draw sketches and get feedback.
+Sketches always help simplify complex ideas.

 - Sit someone down uninterrupted to discuss a subject.
+When working remotely, you don’t know if the other person is eating and playing video games.

 #4 Gained flexibility at home

 Working remotely gives you a lot of flexibility in your personal life.
-Thus, it improves your mood.

 - Visit your dentist